Are You There God? It's Me, Margaret. (film): Critical response

 Rachel McAdams' performance garnered critical acclaim and she received several nominations and wins for it.

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 49 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those polled by PostTrak gave it an 88% positive score (with an average 4.5 out of 5 stars).

 Critics praised the film for being a faithful adaptation of the book while also fleshing out its adult characters.
 Pete Hammond of Deadline Hollywood described the film as a "rip-roaring, funny, human, wonderful studio movie comedy you might have forgotten Hollywood knew how to make any more", and praised the film's cast, Craig's direction, and the decision to leave the story set in the 1970s, which was the setting of the novel.
 Hammond pointed out how "every character in this film is finding there is much to learn in life at whatever point you happen to be."
 Time called Fortson "marvelous" and said she "[captures] all of Margaret's eager earnestness".
-Writing for Jezebel, Rodlyn-mae Banting said the "film adaptation comes as a gift—one that fiercely advocates for the beauty of girlhood in all of its agonizing, terrifying, but absolutely exhilarating glory."
 Amy Nicholson of Variety said "There’s plenty in [the film] to treasure" and "the [girls'] friendship scenes are standouts", but opined the film also "seems uneasy putting funny, flawed and all-too-realistic Margaret on screen exactly as she is."